 Heat pumps are most efficient when keeping your home at a stable, constant temperature.
 If you lower your thermostat at night, your heat pump will run longer to raise the indoor temperature again in the morning.
 If it’s freezing, your heat pump might engage its auxiliary heating element to do the job.
 That’s the least-efficient mode of operation for a heat pump, and it will cost you plenty on your next energy bill.
 So, pick a comfortable indoor temperature and leave your thermostat set to it unless you’re not going to be home for an extended period.

 Heat pumps need regular maintenance to continue working their best.
 That makes scheduling a maintenance visit for your heat pump one of the best ways to maximize its performance this winter.
 A qualified technician can spot problems with your heat pump that you might overlook and fix them before they get worse.
 That will save you money on your energy bills and help you avoid unexpected heating issues in the middle of the winter — when you need your heat the most.
-For professional help, contact experts who provide heater maintenance in Willis, TX.
-Afterwards, you may contact a company that provides propane refill services.
+For professional help, contact experts who provide heater maintenance.